drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 {:style="counter-reset:step-counter 2"}
 3. Apply a Kernel Smoothing Method to each matrix.
 <div class="code-example" markdown="1">
 To avoid zero frequency problems we add a pseudo count of $$1 \times \frac{N_p}{N_{\text{base class}}}$$ to each count (The fraction preserves a one to one ratio after calculating rates).
 Afterwards a kernel smoothing method is applied to $$M_p'$$ to incorporate spatial dependency amongst $$\theta$$'s.
-The main idea here is to apply regularization techniques commonly found in generalized additive models while retaining the benefits of our naive bayes classifier.
+The main idea here is to apply regularization techniques commonly found in generalized additive models while retaining the benefits of our naive bayes classifier, predominantly speed.

 At the moment I've using a gaussian kernel with $$\sigma = 5$$ based on visual inspection.
-A more principled approach, such as selection through cross validation is left to future work.
+A more principled approach, such as selection through cross validation, is left to future work.
 However, current results have been impartial to alternative choices.
-It will be worth looking into adaptive kernels, whose bandwidth fluctuates to accommodate sparsity.
-Recall our log odds formula; our aim isn't an accurate estimate of each position's rate, but of their ratio.
-The ratio dictates the separation of classes.
-When count data is sparse for either position the estimated ratio can be highly variable and our pseudo count - which in some way behaves like a prior - may have a stronger than intended effect.
+It will be worth looking into adaptive kernels, whose bandwidth fluctuates to accommodate sparse regions of the rink.
+Recall our log odds formula; our aim isn't an accurate estimate of each position's rate, but of the ratio between classes.
+It is the ratio whichh dictates the separation of classes.
+When count data is sparse for either position the estimated ratio can be highly variable and our pseudo count - which in some way influences the results like a prior - may have a stronger than intended effect.
 </div>

 {:style="counter-reset:step-counter 3"}